haxtheweb/edtechjoker/draft-outline.md

 # Week 8/9/10: Project 2: Refinement of our card comp
 ## Tuesday
+- Feedback and grading on Project 1 as well as bonus / top work
+- Reusing the button from our previous project in this one as a `devDependency`
 - Critique / review of the cards worked on in the previous week
 - Performance tricks / concepts:
+  - Google fonts -- https://fonts.google.com/specimen/Open+Sans for the font that is to spec of this project
-  - "Dynamic imports"
+  - "Dynamic imports" and conditional, dynamic imports
-  - Conditional loading of assets
+  - Conditional loading of assets (icons)
-  - Conditional, dynamic imports
-  - Interaction Observers
+  - IntersectionObservers (visibility of items on user screen)
   - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
 - Rest of class time will be to implement the improvements and discussions that spawn off of ways of achieving the task at hand
 - cards will then be enhanced based on the feedback received